-The student loan borrowers who will continue to struggle
+The Student Loan Borrowers Who Will Continue to Struggle

 She’s received help from her mother — who raised three daughters, with the help of her parents, while single — and who will have accumulated at least $30,000 in parental loans by the time Anthony graduates.
 Yet her mother is still paying down student debt of her own.

-“I am determined to attend law school because it is a high priority for me, as it is for many young Black people, to be able to attend graduate schools and meet the goals I have set for myself,” said Anthony, who grew up in Mesa, Ariz.
+“I am determined to attend law school because it is a high priority for me, as it is for many young Black people, to be able to attend graduate schools and meet the goals I have set for myself,” said Anthony, who grew up in Mesa, Arizona.
 “It is discouraging when thinking about potential costs because my family can only provide so much on top of what I am able.”

 Rogers also has high aspirations.
 He took out additional loans last year and began an online master’s degree in public administration.
 At the same time, he was working as a substitute teacher and a DoorDash driver and serving as the president of Maryland’s youth and college division for the NAACP.
-He wants to go into politics and sees education as a kind of national mandate.
+He wants to go into politics and sees education as a kind of national mandate, especially for people like him.

 “Education is a tool to better our communities, and the institutions of higher learning have been pivotal to advance our nation,” he said.